uswds/uswds/CONTRIBUTING.md

 1. Once you're ready to submit a pull request, push your branch up to the repo.
 1. Submit your pull request against the `18f-pages-staging` branch.

-Questions or need help with setup?
-Feel free to open an issue here [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).
+Have questions or need help with setup?
+Open an issue here [https://github.com/18F/web-design-standards/issues](https://github.com/18F/web-design-standards/issues).

 ### Building the project locally with gulp